6 mins. read

 Breast Cancer Now

 Breast screening uses a breast X-ray called a mammogram to look for cancers when they’re too small to see or feel.
 In the UK, women aged 50 to 71 are invited for a mammogram every three years as part of a national breast screening programme.
 Remaining breast aware in between screening mammograms will help you to notice any changes and report them to your GP as soon as you can.
 After age 71 a woman can continue to have breast screening but will need to request this through her local screening centre.
 There are, however, exceptions to this.
-For example breast screening is more frequent and begins at an earlier age for women who have been identified by a healthcare specialist as having a significant risk of developing breast cancer.
+For example breast screening is more frequent and begins at an earlier age for women who have been identified by a healthcare specialist as having a significant risk in relation to their family history.

 It’s important to note that the NHS breast screening programme offers screening to transgender women, and also to transgender men who have not had top surgery.
 However, you’ll only be automatically invited for screening if you are registered as a female with your GP.